seandstewart/bardly/pending/roman/coriolanus/11-player.md

 *Enter COMINIUS, as it were in retire, with soldiers*

 **COMINIUS**
-Breathe you, my friends: well fought;
+Breathe you, my friends: well fought; we are come off
 We shall be charged again.
 Whiles we have struck,
 By interims and conveying gusts we have heard
 The charges of our friends.
 Ye Roman gods!
 Lead their successes as we wish our own,
 That both our powers, with smiling fronts encountering,
-May give you thankful sacrifice.
+May give you thankful sacrifice. /

 *Enter a Messenger*

+/ Thy news?

 **Messenger**
 The citizens of Corioli have issued,